BioinfoUNIBA/REDInet/README.md

      10) ed_proba ---> Probability for the current site being an Editing Site (positive class)
      11) y_hat  -----> Output class computed via softmax function on SNP/Editing probabilities.
 0: Predicted SNP / 1: Predicted Editing Site

+C) <output_files_prefix>.REDInet_ligth_ver_parameters.tsv: a log file storing the used options and other information about the performed computation.

 ## **Notes**:
 REDInet pipeline is optimizes to run on REDItools protocol-derived BAM files. <br />